 “Quail Hollow also very difficult to get into unless you know Johnny Harris.
 This club caters more towards men and golf — not geared towards families as much as some of the others.”

-“Currently we are on a 2-2.5 yr waiting list to join.”
+“Currently has a 2+ yr waiting list to join.”

 “Carmel is known for its kid-friendly activities, fun adult parties, and two golf courses.
 It is definitely not an uptight place for social and recreation.”

-“Probably the most diverse of the 4 big clubs here.”
+“Probably the most diverse of the four big clubs here.”

 “Carmel is the best all around for the value.
-Carmel has done over $30,000,000 in renovations over the last 10 years without a single financial assessment to the members, making our facilities second to none.”
+Over $30M in renovations over the last 10 years without a single financial assessment to the members, making our facilities second to none.”

 “Carolina Golf Club has the best group of golfers to play with, and that would be supported by most private club members in Charlotte.
 Many graduate from Carolina and go to other clubs, but keep memberships at Carolina, or lament the lack of good groups to play with at their new club.”